 lasting fascination with this topic.

-to the study of networks.
-Tremor, an installation by Kathleen Rogers, will
+the study of networks.
+Tremor, an installation by Kathleen Rogers, will focus

-focus on experiments with zebra fish.
-Interestingly, cells are once again
+on experiments with zebra fish.
+Interestingly, cells are once again the objects

 Mark Dion's perfect imitation or 'clone' of a biotechnology laboratory for